-According to the Canada Elections Act, any eligible voter must have three consecutive hours to exercise their right to vote on an election day.
-If your employees do not have three consecutive hours because of their work schedule, you must grant the hours accordingly.
+Any eligible voter must have a certain number of consecutive hours to exercise their right to vote on an election day.
+If your employees do not have that number of consecutive hours because of their work schedule, you must grant the hours accordingly.

 Each province has the power to set its own election rules.
 This means that the mandatory number of hours may differ from the requirement for federal elections.
 Here are each province and territory’s requirements:

 |Province or territory||Number of hours|

 |Newfoundland and Labrador||4|